Prospective Students|Current Students|Alumni & Friends|Visitors|Faculty & Staff

 Math 215/ Math 225/ Math 245/ Math 240/ Math 260/ Math 259 and Math 265

 In computerized adaptive testing the computer selects the test questions administered to the student.
 The computer adapts each test to the examinee.
 The computer keeps track of a student’s performance on each test item and uses this information to select the next item to be administered or whether the student will move on to the next level of the test or not.

 Students may view their placement results online in the student information system at: https://eweb1.laccd.edu/WebStudent/signon.asp

-No. Students taking the assessment may only assess once a year (1) years.
-This also applies to students who have assessed at any LACCD campus.
-Please note that no retests are permitted if a student begins the sequence of courses they originally placed in..
+No. Students taking the assessment may only assess once (1) a year.
+This also applies to students who have assessed at any Los Angeles Coomunity College District campus.
+Please note that no retests are permitted if a student begins the sequence of courses they originally placed in and recieved a grade.